 What proteins does it go with?

 As with many woody herbs, thyme pairs well with most meats.
-Roasted leg of lamb, roast beef, venison, sausages, meatloaf, steak, and lamb chops, to name but a few.
+Roasted leg of lamb, roast beef, chicken, sausages, meatloaf, and steak to name but a few.

 It also goes well with grilled fish and other seafood.

 Thyme goes well with most vegetables, particularly with Mediterranean vegetables like tomatoes, onions, eggplant, capsicum, garlic, and olives.